 - Creates an account and completes the Registration Form.

-- Completes the online introductory overview education module Basics of Biobanking.
+- Completes the online introductory overview education module Overview of Research Biobanking.

 - Receives the record of registration and education module completion report.